rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **Docker container based testing**
     ------------------------------

-  Note :
+  IMPORTANT NOTE : Currently, in 'Docker container based testing', only 'puccini-workflow' engine type is supported.
-     For now, in a 'Docker container based testing' - only 'puccini-workflow' engine type support.
-So make sure 'workflow_engine_type : puccini-workflow' should be in the metadata section of main service template of model.
+     So, 'workflow_engine_type' property in the metadata section of main service template of model MUST be set to puccini-workflow'.
+Refer to 'Building Tosca Model Csars' for more details.

   Login into Demo Server and fire the following commands to copy csars: